mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

-Example of a test for the ‘encode_day_of_week’ function, checking that the function correctly adds a column to the data frame with expected encoded values for the day of the week.
+An example of a test for the ‘encode_day_of_week’ function, checking that the function correctly adds a column to the data frame with expected encoded values for the day of the week.

 </figcaption>
 </figure>